Big Brother (Australian TV series) season 2: Intruders Unleashed

 Gretel hosts a live special in which the results of the intruder vote are revealed and the intruders are released into the house.
 Psychologist Carmel Hill is on hand to analyse the impact of arrivals.
 Also, one housemate asks for permission to leave the house.

 Housemates' Revenge

 Gretel hosts a live special in which the original Housemates must vote to evict one of the three Intruders.
 Each Housemate is given one minute to make a case for the Intruder(s) they want to keep, then each Intruder is given an opportunity to state their case, before the Housemates cast their votes.

-Mastercard $100,000 Charity Challenge
+Mastercard Charity Challenge

+Gretel drops in on the house in a live special to host a series of challenges for the Final 5 Housemates to raise up to $50,000 for their chosen charities.
+Before the final challenge, Mastercard surprised the Housemates with a personal cash prize split between the 5, equal to the amount raised for their charities.